 Prevent Yellow Hair From Happening Again

 This is a more intense version of the yellow hair above and happens when brunette hair is bleached but not enough to get rid of the orange and red pigments that give dark hair its brown color.
-This happens a lot when you are dying your hair at home, as sometimes one bleach session is not enough to lift the hair enough.
+This happens a lot when you are dyeing your hair at home, as sometimes one bleach session is not enough to lift the hair.

 If you left your box dye too long when going for a lighter color, chances are the developer has over-lightened your hair and you have orange roots and lovely bands of lighter and dark color elsewhere.
 This is not a good look, but you can fix it by using a darker color on the same family (preferably as a semi-permanent dye to avoid further damage) on your roots.
 Do an at-home Olaplex treatment or at least deep condition your hair first so your hair suffers as little as possible.

 If the Dye Only Took to Your Roots

 Something to remember: Dye can’t lift dye.
 If you tried to lighten your hair, and you previously had dyed it a darker color, the box dye will only lighten your roots, and the rest of your hair will take on various shades of dark green, dark orange or just the original color you used.
 The only way to lighten dyed hair is by using bleach.
 While you can bleach your hair at home successfully, if your hair has taken on a variety of different colors it’s usually better to get professional help.
 Or at least a friend who can help you bleach different sections of hair for different intervals.
 It’s not easy.